hzgzh/XSteam.jl/README.md

 |tc_hs| h| s| Thermal conductivity as a function of enthalpy and entropy|

 ### Surface Tension
-IAPWS Release on Surface Tension of Ordinary Water Substance, September 1994
+IAPWS Release on Surface Tension of Ordinary Water Substance,September 1994

 |Function|In1|In2|Out|
 |-|-|-|-|
 |st_T|T||Surface tension for two phase water/steam as a function of T|